focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Jump by words on ctrl/alt+left/right
++ Revert to ctrl+alt+left/right for pane change
++ Jump to next empty line on ctrl+up/down
 + Remember the scrollbar grab position
 + Set a minimum slider height
 + Make sure all lines are visible when dragging slider